-For ad-hoc incremental backup, Veeam Agent for Microsoft Windows uses settings specified for the scheduled backup job.
-For example, if you have configured the backup job to perform backup of the specific volume, the ad-hoc incremental backup operation will create an incremental backup of this volume and save it in the target location, next to existing backup files in the backup chain.
+For ad-hoc incremental backup, Veeam Agent for Microsoft Windows uses settings specified for the backup job.
+For example, if you have configured the backup job to perform backup of a specific volume, the ad-hoc incremental backup operation will create an incremental backup of this volume and save it in the target location, next to existing backup files in the backup chain.

 Veeam Agent for Microsoft Windows treats restore points created by ad-hoc incremental backup as regular restore points, and applies to them retention policy settings specified for the backup job.
 To learn more, see Backup Retention Policy.